10-Q 1 form10-q.htm

 Total assets:

-CAR-T Therapeutics $12,124 $7,523
+CAR-T Therapeutics $7,493 $7,523

-Cancer Vaccines 13,162 17,215
+Cancer Vaccines 15,290 17,215

-Total $25,372 $25,522
+Total $22,908 $25,522

 Item 2.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations.

 Information included in this Quarterly Report on Form 10-Q (this “Report”) contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Forward-looking statements are not statements of historical facts, but rather reflect our current expectations concerning future events and results.
 We generally use the words “believes,” “expects,” “intends,” “plans,” “anticipates,” “likely,” “will” and similar expressions to identify forward-looking statements.
 Such forward-looking statements, including those concerning our expectations, involve risks, uncertainties and other factors, some of which are beyond our control, which may cause our actual results, performance or achievements, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-These risks, uncertainties and factors include, but are not limited to, those factors set forth in our Annual Report on Form 10-K for the fiscal year ended October 31, 2023 and the condensed consolidated financial statements included in this Report.
+These risks, uncertainties and factors include, but are not limited to, those factors set forth in our Annual Report on Form 10-K for the fiscal year ended October 31, 2023.
 Except as required by applicable law, including the securities laws of the United States, we undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
 You are cautioned not to unduly rely on such forward-looking statements when evaluating the information presented in this Report.

 GENERAL